Frequently Asked Questions

 Q: Can I live at home?

-A: Freshmen and Sophomores are permitted to live at home with your parent/legal guardian; however, to request an exception to live with a different family member, you may email email@example.com.
-Requests for an appeal cannot be guaranteed.
+A: Students are permitted to live at home with their parent/legal guardian within 30 miles from campus; however, to request an exception to live with a different family member, you may email email@example.com.
+Requests for an exception cannot be guaranteed.

 Q: How can I see what meal plans are offered?